 - 1. Any oozing or redness of the wound, fevers (>101.3 degrees F), or chills. - 2.
 Any difficulty breathing or heaviness in the chest.

-REMEMBER - these are only guidelines for what to expect following distal biceps tendon repair.
+REMEMBER - these are only guidelines for what to expect following open lateral epicondylar debridement and repair.
 If you have any questions or concerns please do not hesitate to call the office.